Leveraging Watson – How IBM & Mendix Help You Win in a Software-Driven World

 - Improve customer engagement with web and mobile apps supporting consistent brand experience across channels.

-- Improve and workforce productivity through automating manual processes and covering ‘white space’ application needs.
+- Improve workforce productivity by automating manual processes and covering ‘white space’ application needs.

 - Migrate legacy systems to the cloud, reducing cost and improving compliance.